terraindata/terrain/README.md

 ## Standards / Conventions

-1. Capitalize all React component names and filenames (applies to style files as well) Most `.js` and `.less` files should be capitalized.
+- Capitalize all React component names and filenames (applies to style files as well) Most `.js` and `.less` files should be capitalized.
-2. `{` and `}` are both on their own lines, for legibility.
+- `{` and `}` are both on their own lines, for legibility.
 	Same applies to `[` and `]` when appropriate.
-3. Camel case function names.
+- Camel case function names.
 	e.g. `doABarrelRoll()`
-4. Use JSX optimizations whenever possible, but not at the expense of legibility. e.g. `() => { ... }` instead of `function() { }`, `useTheForce(): { ... }` instead of `useTheForce: function() { ... }`
+- Use JSX optimizations whenever possible, but not at the expense of legibility. e.g. `() => { ... }` instead of `function() { }`, `useTheForce(): { ... }` instead of `useTheForce: function() { ... }`
-5. Selectors in stylesheets should each go on their own line. e.g. Don't do `.first, .second, .third .thirds-kid, .fourth[type=text]`, but rather put a newline after every comma.
+- Selectors in stylesheets should each go on their own line. e.g. Don't do `.first, .second, .third .thirds-kid, .fourth[type=text]`, but rather put a newline after every comma.
-6. CSS classes are named with `-`. e.g. `blue-and-black` or `white-and-gold`
+- CSS classes are named with `-`. e.g. `blue-and-black` or `white-and-gold`
-7. `// TODO` should be treated like poison.
+- `// TODO` should be treated like poison.
 	Why write `TODO` when you can do it correctly right now?
 Tech debt is evil.
 The Death Star was built upon tech debt, and look what happened to it. `Tech Debt == Death Star` is truthy.
 	But if you absolutely have to leave something for later or make a reminder note, write `// TODO [something I can't do right now]` so that we can keep track.
-8. Optimal directory size is two to five files.
+- Optimal directory size is two to five files.
 	No directories in `src` with over ten files.
 	No objects / namespaces with over ten keys.
-9. Say "yes" to whitespace for legibility.
+- Say "yes" to whitespace for legibility.
-10. Use whatever quotes make you happy but keep it consistent within the same file / piece of code.
+- Use whatever quotes make you happy but keep it consistent within the same file / piece of code.
-11. `{}` should follow every `if`, `for`, `while`, etc.
+- `{}` should follow every `if`, `for`, `while`, etc.
-12. Don't mix `||` and `&&` without `()`.
+- Don't mix `||` and `&&` without `()`.
 	Who knows boolean order of operations anyways?
-13. Every feature-adding merge should have appropriate test coverage to be accepted.
+- Every feature-adding merge should have appropriate test coverage to be accepted.
 	Nearly every bug-solving merge should have a test covering the buggy case.
 	TDD FTW!
-14. Comma after the last line in an object.`,`
+- Comma after the last line in an object.`,`
 	This makes adding new lines to objects easier and allows for a cleaner merge.`,`
 	Note: You can't do this in JSON.`,`
-15. Every file ends with `module.exports = YourClassyClassName;`.
+- Every file ends with `module.exports = YourClassyClassName;`.
 In other words, name your exports.
 	Don't do `module.exports = { ... }` because then the Webpack/React/browser won't work together so well and you will see components in the React Chrome plugin that are called `module.exports` and that's not helping anybody.
-16. Commits should be solidly incremental and should have a helpful one-line explanation.
+- Commits should be solidly incremental and should have a helpful one-line explanation.
 	Rebase and squash on your feature branch before merging if you have too many commits, or unhelpful commit messages.
 	`git log` in master should always look beautiful and be a helpful history of what has happened.
 	Commit to good commits.
-17. Code should read like English.
+- Code should read like English.
 Comment when necessary, but try your best to write code that doesn't need comments.
-18. Be keen on adding to this README, and keen on trimming it down.
+- Be keen on adding to this README, and keen on trimming it down.
-19. None of these standards are set in stone; if you have an idea for a way to improve these, make it known.
+- None of these standards are set in stone; if you have an idea for a way to improve these, make it known.
 Coding practices evolve.
-20. No code is set in stone, either.
+- No code is set in stone, either.
 Refactor when you find something that you know you could do better.
 	Refactor responsibly: test your changes, and apply appropriate cost-benefit-analysis before starting to be certain that your time is well-used.
-21. We only deploy from `master`.
+- We only deploy from `master`.
-22. Use effective markdown syntax in this file.
+- Use effective markdown syntax in this file.
-23. Constants are named with all caps and underscores e.g. `var ANSWER_TO_THE_ULTIMATE_QUESTION = 42;`
+- Constants are named with all caps and underscores e.g. `var ANSWER_TO_THE_ULTIMATE_QUESTION = 42;`
-24. No global variables; every variable must be preceded by `var`.
+- No global variables; every variable must be preceded by `var`.
-25. Only one variable per `var`, for legibility.
+- Only one variable per `var`, for legibility.
 Don't separate variables by commas. e.g. Don't do `var first = 4, second = 8, third = 15;` etc. Instead, put each variable on its on line.
-11. No not believing in yourself.
+- No not believing in yourself.
-24. Linear ordering in ordered lists is overrated.

 ## Major Dependencies